-Operationally, Retirement System expenses for the year ended December 31, 2012 were \$11.4 million.
-This total includes \$.8 million in administrative expenses, \$.2 million in refunds of employee contributions and \$10.4 million in benefits paid to retired members and beneficiaries.
-A total of 2,011 City employees were participants or beneficiaries at year-end.
+Operationally, Retirement System expenses for the year ended December 31, 2013 were \$12.8 million.
+This total includes \$.7 million in administrative expenses, \$.5 million in refunds of employee contributions and \$11.6 million in benefits paid to retired members and beneficiaries.
+A total of 2,028 City employees were participants or beneficiaries at year-end.

-The value of the Retirement System's net position, after subtracting liabilities of the Retirement System, was \$166,555,171 and \$145,912,243 as of December 31, 2012 and December 31, 2011, respectively.
-For the year 2012, the Retirement System experienced an increase in its net position in the amount of \$20,642,928 or 14.1%.
-Total fund earnings returned to positive territory after a slightly negative year in 2011 and following the dramatic declines attributed to market losses in 2008.
+The value of the Retirement System's net position, after subtracting liabilities of the Retirement System, was \$194,373,638 and \$166,555,171 as of December 31, 2013 and December 31, 2012, respectively.
+For the year 2013, the Retirement System experienced an increase in its net position in the amount of \$27,818,467 or 16.7%.
+Total fund earnings remained in positive territory after having had a good year in 2012 as well.

-TOTAL FUND EARNINGS 2012
+TOTAL FUND EARNINGS 2013

 To help assess investment performance, various indexes are employed including a Composite, an Allocation Index, and a Policy Index.
 The Composite is calculated by taking the actual asset class weights times the actual manager return.
 When compared to the allocation index, it measures the effectiveness of the managers.
 The Allocation Index is calculated by taking the actual asset class weights times the return of the respective passive benchmark.
 It measures the effectiveness of deviating from the target weights.
-Finally, there is the Policy Index which is calculated by taking the target asset class weights times the return of the respective passive benchmark, (rebalanced monthly).
+Finally, there is the Policy Index which is calculated by taking the target asset class weights times the return of the respective passive benchmark, (re-balanced monthly).
 It measures the effectiveness of the Retirement System's Structure.